Difference Between Primary key and Unique key

 - You can use a primary key when you do not allow someone to enter null values.

-- If you delete or update a record, the action you specified will be undertaken to make sure database data integrity.
+- If you delete or update a record, the action you specified will be undertaken to ensure database data integrity.

-- Perform restrict operation to rejects delete or update operation for the parent table.
+- Perform a restrict operation to reject the delete or update operation for the parent table.

-- Data are organized in sequence of clustered index whenever you physically organize DBMS table.
+- Data are organized in the sequence of clustered indexes whenever you physically organize a DBMS table.

 Why use Unique Key?

-Here are the important reasons to use unique key:
+Here are the important reasons I recommend using a unique key:

 - When you allow the user to enter the null value.